Bachelor of Performing Arts (Stage and Screen)

 Application Process

-If you have read and agree with the information provided above, please complete the online form.
+If you have read and agree with the information provided above, please complete the online application form.

 Payment must be made directly following the submission of your application form.
 Please have your credit/debit card ready.